mdavids/rfc/content/draft-davids-forsalereg-15.md

 This note is to be removed before publishing as an RFC.

-This document contain a "Note to the RFC Editor", with the request to remove (#implementation).
+This document contain as "Note to the RFC Editor", with the request to remove (#implementation) prior to publication.

 Please also review the Status of This Memo section and other relevant parts before publication, in particular (#ianaconsid).